igorcasmarques/igorcasmarques.github.io/my-story/14-from-amherst-to-curitiba.md

 Curiously, the chairperson of the hiring committee was a UB alumnus like me, and a former student of [David Felder](http://www.david-felder.com/)!

 Everything worked in my favour, but I still didn't get the job.
-Positions in Brazilian public institutions are vied for like contests, and I placed 2nd or 3rd—I don't quite remember because there was a suspiciously large gap between the 1st-place score and everyone else.
+Positions in Brazilian public institutions are vied for like contests, and I placed 2nd or 3rd—I don't quite remember because there was a suspiciously large gap between the score of the winning candidate and everyone else's.

 #### Music professor interview 2

-In early 2021, a friend from UB who lived and worked in Chile told me that the [Universidad Austral de Chile](https://www.uach.cl/) (UACh) was looking for a music professor.
-Again, my profile fit the bill.
+In early 2021, a friend from UB who lived and worked in Chile told me that I was a great match for an opening at the [Universidad Austral de Chile](https://www.uach.cl/) (UACh).

 I applied, got an interview, and aced it.

 Then I got a job offer.

-[^1]: Vero learned so much about immigrating to Canada in 2020 that I felt she was knowledgeable as as an immigration lawyer.
+[^1]: Vero learned so much about immigrating to Canada in 2020 that I felt she was as knowledgeable as an immigration lawyer.
 [^2]: I'm sad to see that many guests have posted scathing reviews on [TripAdvisor](https://www.tripadvisor.com/Hotel_Review-g616325-d17741149-Reviews-TWA_Hotel-Queens_New_York.html#review_952355583) in recent years; our experience was super positive.